-- Services should consider collaborative case management, and integrated service planning and delivery, especially for the most complex and vulnerable families where a lead professional provides a single point of contact for complex families and the development of a single case plan. - Collaborative case management is used when a family or individual requires support from more than one practitioner or agency to respond to multiple, complex and/or interrelated needs.
-Services work together to plan and deliver services to clients and a case manager/lead professional works to ensure that the client receives the right mix of services, in the right order and at the right time.

-- Single case plan is a method of service integration where services work collaboratively to plan and deliver services to individual clients.
-Initial engagement with the family includes identifying which agencies or supports are already in place and negotiating which service is best placed to lead the single case plan. - The case manager develops a trusting relationship with the family, identifies needs and works to address issues using a case plan.
-The provision of regular individual or family support, access to other specialist services and brokerage funds as well as the provision of ongoing practical assistance are critical to the success of the approach. - An exit plan will be developed as part of case planning clearly identifying how the family will transition, or step down, from intensive family support of the end of the intervention.
+- Services should consider collaborative case management and integrated service planning and delivery, especially for the most complex and vulnerable families, where a lead professional provides a single point of contact for complex families and the development of a single case plan. - Collaborative case management is used when a family or individual requires support from more than one practitioner or agency to respond to multiple, complex and/or interrelated needs.
+Services work together with the family to plan and deliver services and a lead case manager works to ensure that the client receives the right mix of services, in the right order and at the right time. - Initial engagement with the family includes identifying which agencies or supports are already in place and negotiating which service is best placed to lead the single case plan. - The case manager develops a trusting relationship with the family, identifies needs and existing services families may be working with and works to address issues using a single case plan.
+The provision of regular individual or family support, access to other specialist services and brokerage funds as well as the provision of ongoing practical assistance are critical to the success of the approach. - An exit plan will be developed as part of case planning clearly identifying how the family will transition, or step down, from intensive family support at the end of the intervention.